Blog Income Report: How We Made $347,675 Blogging in 2 Months

 Blog Income Update

 It’s been a few months since our last income report (December 2018, $104,000 earned revenue).

 - Profit: $130,122

 - Revenue: $167,390

 Note: This is accrued revenue, but real-time expenses.

 Here is our traffic info for DollarSprout from Jan 1 to Feb 28:

 - February page views: 1,239,494

 So, how did we get here?

-Even though a graph is pretty to look at, I prefer presenting the data like this (I’ll explain why in a minute):
+Even though a graph is pretty to look at, I prefer presenting our blog income reports in this way (I’ll explain why in a minute):